opf/openproject/docs/user-guide/gantt-chart/README.md

 To find out about **how work packages behave**, when you move their predecessor or follower or change the date of a child work package please read our guide for the [Automatic and manual scheduling mode](scheduling).

-## Understanding the colours and lines in the Gantt chart
+## Understanding the colors and lines in the Gantt chart

 - A **blue line** connects two work packages, they are predecessor and follower.
 - The **vertical red dotted line** indicates today's date.
 - A **black clamp** indicates the duration from the start date of a work packages earliest starting child until the end date of a work packages latest ending child.
 - A **red clamp** indicates the same as the black clamp, with an important difference: The clamp turns red if the dates derived from the children are before or after the manually scheduled dates (of this parent work package).
-  The clambs are black in case the derived dates are within the set dates (of this parent).
+  The clamps are black in case the derived dates are within the set dates (of this parent).
 - A **diamond symbol** stands for a milestone.
 - A **bar** stands for work packages like phases and tasks.